John H. Buchanan Jr.: Early political campaigns

-In 1962, Buchanan, while still an active pastor in Birmingham, was one of three unsuccessful Republican candidates for Congress.
-The U.S. House candidates that year ran statewide.
+In 1962, Buchanan, while still an active pastor in Birmingham, was one of three unsuccessful Republican candidates for the U.S. House of Representatives.
+Alabama congressional candidates that year ran statewide.
 Because state law required that voters support eight candidates for their ballot to count, the Republicans had to back five Democrats, who were technically their at-large opponents, or to write in the names of five Republicans who were not official candidates, a process that proved too burdensome to overcome.
 The congressional race corresponded with the controversial admission of James Meredith, who became the first African American in history to graduate from the University of Mississippi in neighboring Mississippi.
 Buchanan said that the Alabama congressional delegation had responded to the desegregation crisis "only after intense pressure from the home folks. ... they nodded their heads 'yes' when the Kennedys asked them to, and have come back home and denied they were national Democrats."
-Buchanan led the three-candidate field in 1962 with 141,202 votes but failed to dislodge the eighth-place Democratic candidate, Representative Carl Elliott of Jasper.
+Buchanan led the GOP's three-candidate field in 1962 with 141,202 votes but failed to dislodge the eighth-place Democratic candidate, Representative Carl Elliott of Jasper.

 Buchanan was also the finance director for the resurgent Alabama Republican Party.
-In 1964, he was handily elected to Congress from the Birmingham-based 6th district, having unseated the 10-year incumbent Democrat, George Huddleston Jr., by a staggering 21-point margin.
-This was particularly shocking since the Republican Party had been more or less nonexistent in Alabama for the better part of 80 years.
-Indeed, most of the 6th's living residents had never been represented by a Republican before.
+In 1964, he was handily elected to Congress from the Birmingham-based 6th district, having unseated the 10-year incumbent Democrat, George Huddleston Jr., by a 21-point margin.
+This was particularly surprising since the Republican Party had been more or less nonexistent in Alabama for the better part of 80 years.
+In fact, most of the 6th's living residents had never been represented by a Republican before.
 However, Alabama voters turned against the Democrats after Lyndon Johnson signed the Civil Rights Act of 1964 into law.
-Partly as a result, Barry Goldwater easily carried the district en route to winning 69 percent of Alabama's popular vote.
+Partly as a result, Barry Goldwater easily carried the district en route to winning 69% of Alabama's popular vote.
+Along with Jack Edwards, William L. Dickinson, Glenn Andrews, and James D. Martin, Buchanan was one of five Republicans elected in 1964, the first Republicans elected to Congress in the state since the end of Reconstruction.